rubyonjets/jets/docs/_docs/rails-support.md

     API Gateway Endpoint: https://jp65zxlwf8.execute-api.us-west-2.amazonaws.com/dev/
     $

+## Setting the Project Name

+By default, Jets will infer the project name from the folder you are in.
+You can override this with a special `.jets/app/project_name` file.
+The contents of `.jets/app/project_name` will be used as the project name if it exists.

 ## Customizations with .jets/app

 Additionally, you can override things like [Function Properties]({% link _docs/function-properties.md %}) by adding files to your `.jets/app` folder.
 For example, here's how you set the timeout for development environments with `.jets/app/config/environments/development.rb`: